russjeffery/DudaAPI-Slate/source/includes/_multiscreen.md

 Duda will return a `204 No Content` HTTP code for successful calls.

 ## Unpublish site
 Removes the site from the production environment.
 This is good for disabling the site or taking it down temporarily so no one can access it.
 This will not delete the website.
-The website will still exist adn can be published later.
+The website will still exist and can be published later.

 ### Method and path
 `POST /sites/multiscreen/unpublish/{site_name}`

 ### Parameters

-- Site Name - URI Prameter
+- Site Name - URI Parameter

 > CURL Example: